alpheusday/rowid.rs/README.md

 let id: String = rowid();
 ```

-Or customize the RowID with the following code:
+Or start a customization with the following code:

 ```rust
 use rowid::{RowIDWithConfig, RowIDWithConfigResult};